Thank you for reading our post, please rate this article at the end.

 Size Matters: The Bigger the Better

-However, like shoes, every tent and every manufacturer’s sizing rating differ.
+However, like shoes, every tent and every manufacturer’s sizing rating differs.
 I’ve had 4-person tents that wouldn’t accommodate more than two adults and a 2-person tent that would fit an adult, a kid, and a small dog sufficiently.

 *Tip: The average sleeping pad is 20”x72”.
 This is the space you need for every person in a tent.